 This edition consists of reprints of the first editions of all Beethoven’s 32 piano sonatas.
 The important point about these first editions – apart from their beauty – is that they differ in very many ways from the modern editions of these sonatas.

-The modern editions, without exception as far as I know, make tens of thousands of small changes from Beethoven’s earliest known text.
+The modern editions, without exception as far as I know, make thousands of small changes from Beethoven’s earliest known text.

 Why play Beethoven through the lens of a modern editor when you can play what Beethoven wrote?
 What is the point?
 I cannot see any point.
 Why struggle to bring out in sound the subtleties in a modern edition when it is quite possible that the first edition doesn’t contain those same subtleties at all?

 These first editions are the closest we can get to what Beethoven actually wrote in the case of most of the 32 sonatas, because very few manuscripts remain.
 They are in fact the very same sources to which the modern editors went for their text, yet nevertheless the modern editors made those changes.